learn-co-curriculum/java-mod-5-sql-implementing-relations/README.md

 The foreign key forces the database to check that each value in the `department_id` column corresponds to a value in the `id` column of the `department` table.
-Thus, the following statement would result in a foreign key constrain violation as the `department` table does not contain a row with `id` 10.
+Thus, the following statement would result in a foreign key constraint violation as the `department` table does not contain a row with `id` 10.
 The DBMS would prevent the row from being inserted:

 ```SQL
 INSERT INTO employee (id, first_name, last_name, salary, department_id)